Ghosts in Malayalam Cinema

 Horror movies with comedy as main element

-Kamal’s Ayushkalam starring Jayaram and Mukesh can be categorized in comedy genre, and it was a fresh take of ghosts in Malayalam cinema.
-In this movie, the ghost was male (female ghosts excuse please) with a golden heart, who later comes back to find the reason behind his death.
-This formula was rediscovered several times on Malayalam screen, where comedy was given the first preference, and the movie seen as an entertainer to make crowd laugh.
-Pretham released last year is one such instance, where a serious subject was handled with comedy as second factor.
+Kamal’s Ayushkalam starring Jayaram and Mukesh can be categorized in comedy genre, and it was a fresh take on ghosts in Malayalam cinema.
+In this movie, the ghost was male (female spirits, excuse please) with a golden heart, who later comes back to find the reason behind his death.
+This formula was rediscovered several times on Malayalam screen, where comedy was given the first preference, and the movie seen as an entertainer to make the crowd laugh.

+Pretham released in 2017 is one such instance, where a serious subject was handled with comedy as second factor.
+Very often, the fear factor associated with ghost stories are treated as fun in films.
 My Dear Kuttichathan and Sakshaal Sreeman Chathunni also belong to this genre, but both these movies earned friendship with kids easily.

 Manichitrathazhu – The most popular horror/fantasy film with a comic touch